Thutson3876/LeafItToMe.github.io/README.md

 1. Run 'cd client' in the terminal to make sure that you are in the right directory.
 2. Run 'npm start' in the terminal to launch the server.

+# Home

+Once the server and client are up and running, you should be taken to the /home page where you can navigate around the site!

+Create an account and start adding teas to your collection!
+Once you have some, try generating a custom tea suggestion for yourself!